 Daniel N. Allen, Ph.D.

-Professor of Psychology and Director of Clinical Training
+Distinguished Professor and Director of Clinical Training

 Daniel Allen uses clinical and cognitive neuropsychological approaches to study people with psychiatric and neurological disorders.
 His aim is to understand better how the brain supports complex cognitive activities such as memory, attention, and problem solving.
 His recent work has focused on understanding the considerable heterogeneity in neurocognitive function exhibited by those with schizophrenia and bipolar disorder by examining such factors as comorbid substance use disorders, endophenotype expression, negative symptoms, trauma and premorbid adjustment.
 He has also examined abnormalities in social cognition and emotion processing as core features of these disorders, and has developed a number of new methods to examine cognitive components of the emotion processing system.
 More recently, he has investigated neuropsychological and behavioral deficits associated with traumatic brain injury in children and adolescents.

 Dr. Allen was recently elected president of the National Academy of Neuropsychology, and is a fellow of the American Psychological Association (Division 40), National Academy of Neuropsychology, and Western Psychological Association.
 He is the director of the Neuropsychology Research Program at UNLV.
 He received his Ph.D. in clinical psychology from the University of South Dakota in 1993.